-There are different types of economic indicators and understanding how they work can make it easier to interpret them.
+There are different types of economic indicators and understanding how they work can make it easier to interpret them, and fold them into your investing strategy.

 What Is an Economic Indicator?